DEAL Student Loan

 Step 7: School Certification Request – BND and school's responsibility

 The Loan Final Disclosure is the last step, and your final opportunity to cancel your application before it becomes a loan.
-If you want the loan, no further action is required on your part, however, you do have the option to review your final disclosure and waive two of the three business days of your final disclosure receipt period.
+If you want the loan, no further action is required on your part; however, you do have the option to review your final disclosure and waive two of the three business days, including Saturdays, of your final disclosure receipt period.
 You can do this by logging into your online account to view the disclosure.
 After the final disclosure receipt period lapses, your loan will begin the three business day waiting period for your legal right of refusal of the loan.
 Your loan will automatically be distributed after the required waiting period has passed.
-Smart Money Tip
+Your online account will list the date your loan funds will be sent to your school.

 Step 9: Funds are sent to your school – BND's responsibility